-manufactured for something other than 50HZ.
-A mobile phone charger or laptop usually has a converter built into the "black brick" on its power cord, so you will only need an adaptor for the plug.
+The standard electrical voltage in Britain is 240 v AC 50HZ.
+A three-pronged, square adapter plug and/or electric converter for appliances is required to access a power point in Britain.
+Converters are necessary if your appliance has been manufactured for something other than 50HZ.
+A mobile phone charger or laptop usually has a converter built into the "black brick" on its power cord, so you will only need a three-pronged, square adaptor for your plug.
 Check the information printed on the appliance itself, as well as the "brick," to find out if the unit can be used with the Scottish power supply.

 - Plug adaptors are relatively inexpensive to buy while you are traveling.
 Note that you really only need one that works for the UK, not a fancy multi-nation tool. - Power converters are relatively expensive to buy at the airport.
-If you can't buy one before you leave home, it's better to buy one at an urban UK technology store (e.g., "Dixons") or a discount pharmacy. - If you require small personal appliances such as a hairdryer or an iron, it makes sense to buy inexpensive UK travelers' devices rather than to buy converters to make the devices from outside the UK work there. - Magellan's Catalogue (http://www.magellans.com/travel-advice/power-adapter-guide/) has detailed information on the use of electrical goods when traveling.
+If you can't buy one before you leave home, it's better to buy one at an urban UK technology store (e.g., "Dixons") or a discount pharmacy. - If you require small personal appliances such as a hairdryer or an iron, it is more economical to buy inexpensive UK travelers' devices rather than to buy converters to make the devices from outside the UK work there. - You can search for websites (including www.worldstandards.eu/electricity/plugs-and-sockets) which have detailed information on the use of electrical goods when traveling.